Magical Banteay Srei

 The image above shows the north-facing facade of the mantapa guarded by two squatting dwarapalakas (guardians of the door) who have human bodies and monkey faces.
 The dwarapalakas on the right side belong to the east-facing entrance of the north sanctuary tower.

-Note: Kaala is associated with Shiva as he is the time-keeper of the universe who controls the time cycles by creation, preservation, and destruction.
+Note: Kaala is often associated with Shiva, who, according to Hindu mythology, is the time-keeper of the universe and controls the time cycles by creation, preservation, and destruction.

 The dwarapalakas on the left side have lion faces and belong to the east-facing entrance of south sanctuary tower.